omegapointnorge/itv-kurs/react-redux-webapi/README.md

 export default connect(mapStateToProps)(WineContainer);
 ```
-This will make the `searchedWine` property available in the props of the component, which is seen used in the `render`-method:
+This will make the `searchedWine` property available in the props of the component, which is used in the `render`-method:

 ```jsx
 render() {